 Each room in the residence halls is equipped with a microwave/fridge unit; small appliances such as coffee pots and popcorn poppers are allowed when used with extreme caution.
 Avoid overloading outlets with too many cords and do not use extension cords with frayed wiring or poor connections.
 The wiring system is NOT intended for items that place a heavy load on the system.
 It is recommended that a surge protector be used for stereos and/or computers.
 Residents are NOT ALLOWED to use hot plates, smokeless grills, toaster or toasterovens, or appliances with exposed heating elements.

-Small packages delivered by the USPS are delivered directly to the residence halls.
-Packages delivered by FedEx, UPS, Airborne (and other similar carriers), are dropped off at our Residence Life Office in Barto.
-Packages can be picked up at the Residence Life Office in Barto, Monday through Friday, from 8 am to 5 pm.
-Make sure your name, residence hall and room number are clearly indicated on such packages so the Barto Office can contact you.
+All packages and large envelopes are delivered to the Residence Life Office in Barto.
+Packages can be picked up at the Residence Life Office in Barto, Monday through Friday, from 2 pm to 7 pm.
+Make sure your first and last name, residence hall and room number are clearly indicated so the Barto Office can contact you.

 Please send an email or letter to our office stating that you wish to cancel your contract.
 In the Terms and Condition of the University Housing Contract section 15 D, there is a schedule for application cancellation and refund of the $200 deposit.
 Our email address is email@example.com.
 Remember freshmen are required to live on campus.
 If you are a freshman and want to live off campus, you must request an exception to live off campus.
 Freshmen students under the age of 20 and carrying 7 credits or more are required to live on campus.
 This includes running start students.

 If you are attending the CWU this Fall on the Ellensburg Campus do not miss these important dates.
-SCWU Resident Survey
+CCWU Resident Survey

 The CWU Resident Survey is open for all on campus students through January 17.Your feedback is imporFYE/SYE/HYPE Aim To Cure The Winter Blues